Environmental impact of bitcoin: Comparison to other payment systems

+In 2018 Nature Climate Change published a study on projections of Bitcoin growth authored by Camilo Mora and fellow researchers from the University of Hawaiʻi at Mānoa.
+The paper considered the potential effects on global CO_{2} emissions should Bitcoin eventually replace other cashless transactions, finding that the associated energy consumption of Bitcoin usage could potentially produce enough CO_{2} emissions to lead to a 2°C increase in global mean average temperature within 30 years under certain assumptions.
+Several subsequent papers contested the researchers' assumptions.
+Mora and fellow publishers of the original article defended their paper.

 In a 2023 study published in Ecological Economics, researchers from the International Monetary Fund estimated that the global payment system represented about 0.2% of global electricity consumption, comparable to the consumption of Portugal or Bangladesh.
 For bitcoin, energy used is estimated around 500 kWh per transaction, compared to 0.001 kWh for credit cards (not including consumption from the merchant's bank, which receives the payment).
-However, bitcoin's energy expenditure is not directly linked to the number of transactions.
-Layer 2 solutions, like the Lightning Network, and batching, allow bitcoin to process more payments than the number of on-chain transactions suggests.
+Many bitcoin transactions are performed in batches, allow bitcoin to process more payments than the number of blockchain transactions suggests.
 For instance, in 2022, bitcoin processed 100 million transactions per year, representing 250 million payments.

+OECD notes that a direct comparison between blockchains, which are an infrastructure technology, and the energy consumption of financial sector activity may not be an appropriate comparison.